-Net assets decreased by \$5.14 million over the year to \$11.59 million due to an increase in total liabilities of \$4.70 million and a reduction in total assets of \$0.44 million.
+Net assets increased by \$28.59 million over the year to \$40.19 million due to a decrease in total liabilities of \$4.76 million and an increase in total assets of \$23.83 million.

-The increase in total liabilities was due to an increase in trade and accrued payables of \$4.50 million more than the prior year, an increase in borrowings, and an increase employee provisions.
-The increase in trade payables and accruals from prior year reflect the increase in project activity in the last quarter of the year.
-Borrowings of \$0.21 million related to vehicles held through VicFleet.
-Employee provisions increased by \$0.13 million to \$0.20 million at year end, as an additional 20 staff, including two executive managers, were recruited during the year.
+The decrease in total liabilities was due to a decrease in trade and accrued payables of \$4.78 million, a small decrease in borrowings and an increase in employee provisions.
+The decrease in trade payables and accruals from prior year reflects the closure of the port development project, with all project related accounts being settled prior to 30 June 2015.
+The lower borrowings of \$0.19 million was a result of a change in vehicles held through VicFleet during the year.
+Employee provisions increased by \$0.03 million to \$0.22 million at year end.

-Total financial assets increased by \$0.39 million to \$2.35 million, with cash and deposits increasing by \$0.14 million to \$1.97 million, and trade receivables increasing by \$0.12 million to \$0.19 million at 30 June 2014.
-Other Receivables relate to a net GST refund due from the ATO and a bond on the office premises.
-Interest received for 2013/14 was above budget at \$0.59 million.
-This was \$0.66 million below 2012/13.
+Total financial assets decreased by \$1.81 million to \$0.53 million, with cash and deposits decreasing by \$1.57 million to \$0.39 million, and trade receivables decreasing by \$0.24 million to \$0.12 million at 30 June 2015.
+Other Receivables relate to a bond on the office premises to be returned on surrender of lease.
+Interest received for 2014/15 was above budget at \$0.04 million.
+This was \$0.02 million below 2013/14.

-Total non-financial assets reduced by \$0.83 million to \$14.76 million at year end.
-Asset purchases in leasehold improvements, furniture & fittings, and computer and office equipment relating to both the existing and additional offices amounted to \$0.19 million for the year, while additional motor vehicles on lease amounted to \$0.12 million.
-The total purchase of non-financial assets of \$0.29 million was offset by depreciation on buildings, infrastructure and equipment which amounted to \$1.09 million.
+Total non-financial assets increased by \$25.64 million to \$40.40 million at year end which included the scheduled revaluation of land, buildings and infrastructure of \$25.41 million.
+Asset purchases in leasehold improvements and computer and office equipment amounted to \$0.21 million for the year.
+New motor vehicles on lease which replaced existing leases, amounted to \$0.16 million.
+Other equipment purchases were for hydrodynamic data recording equipment in and around Western Port and amounted to \$1.43 million.
+The total purchase of non-financial assets of \$1.89 million was offset by depreciation on buildings, infrastructure and equipment which amounted to \$1.56 million.